DavidEK123/KDB_Q_FIX_observability_pipeline/EXPLAINED.md

-# Market Data Pipeline — Explained Like You're 15
+# Market Data Pipeline — Explained Like You've Never Seen These Before (Q,KDB,FIX)

 ## What is this project?

-Imagine you're watching a stock market.
+Imagine you're watching the stock market.
 Every fraction of a second, people are saying things like:

 > "I want to BUY 200 shares of NVIDIA at $880"
 > "I want to SELL 50 shares of Tesla at $210"